Constraints on the Dimensionality of Space: Introduction

 \section{Introduction}

 In order to have a universe of atoms and stars, forces need to allow for bound states to occur.
-Without the attraction supplied by fundamental forces, the early universe would never have reached baryogenesis, and the universe would remain a quickly cooling sea of unbound particles.
+Without the attraction supplied by fundamental forces, the universe would be a sea of unbound particles.
 However, attractive forces do exist in our universe, allowing for quarks to form baryons, and eventually for atoms, stars, and galaxies to form.

 The local observable universe has three spatial dimensions.
 On a larger scale, however, the larger universe could exhibit four or more spatial dimensions, at least in some local regions.
-Mathematically, any curved surface in $n$-dimensions on a small enough scale approaches a flat tangential surface in $(n-1)$-dimensions; this concept is the foundation for taking derivatives.
-Additionally, cosmologists have long hypothesized about the shape of the universe, evidenced by the curvature term included in the Friedmann equation.
+One can explore this possibility by searching for anomalous phenomena.
+These could include searching for stars/ galaxies apparently emerging/ disappearing, as might happen if light from these objects passes from a region of higher dimensionality to a lower one, as well as searching for the higher dimensional phenomena which will be described in this paper.

-However, bound states must be possible in a higher-dimensional space for complex structures to form.
-Since altering the dimensionality of space affects many equations derived in our local universe, the instability provided by increasing spatial degrees of freedom precludes the natural assumption that bound states can also occur in regions with more than three spatial dimensions.
+At the microscopic scale the dimensionality of space could also be connected to the question of the quantization of space, a question which has been considered by a number of authors over the years.[1-5] Since altering the dimensionality of space affects many equations derived in our local universe, the instability provided by increasing spatial degrees of freedom precludes the natural assumption that bound states can also occur in regions with more than three spatial dimensions.
 In Ref.
-[1], Rabinowitz demonstrated that the existence of gravitational and electromagnetic forces demands that our observable universe be only three-dimensional.
-Separately, L$\ddot{\text{a}}$mmerzahl and Macias have presented general arguments why the dimensions of space-time should be four [2].
+[6], Rabinowitz demonstrated that the existence of gravitational and electromagnetic forces demands that our observable universe be only three-dimensional.
+Separately, L$\ddot{\text{a}}$mmerzahl and Macias have presented general arguments why the dimensionality of space-time should be four [7].
 In what follows we expand upon Rabinowitz's work by deriving a constraint on a higher dimensional universe from a potential with arbitrary form.
 We show specifically that combinations of electromagnetic, gravitational, and short range Yukawa forces can in fact produce bound states in a Euclidean universe with greater than three spatial dimensions.